Jolyon Palmer: Awards

 On 4 December 2014, Palmer was announced as the winner of the Guild of Motoring Writers Driver of the Year Award at a prize gala in London.
 Each year, the trophy is awarded to the leading driver as chosen by a panel of leading motorsport journalists.
 Previous winners have included Juan Manuel Fangio, Jim Clark and Michael Schumacher.

 Palmer was nominated for the Autosport Awards British Competition Driver of the Year in 2014, losing out to Formula One World Champion Lewis Hamilton.

-He collected the British Racing Drivers' Club's Fairfield Trophy in 2014, which is awarded to a BRDC member for outstanding performance throughout the year.
+Palmer collected the British Racing Drivers' Club's Fairfield Trophy in 2014, which is awarded to a BRDC member for outstanding performance throughout the year.
 The ceremony was attended by Lewis Hamilton, 1996 World Champion Damon Hill and BRDC president Derek Warwick.

 Personal life

 Palmer is the son of former F1 driver and major UK race circuit owner Jonathan Palmer.
-His younger brother, Will, won the 2015 British BRDC Formula 4 Championship and the prestigious 2015 McLaren Autosport BRDC Award.
+His younger brother, Will, won the 2015 British BRDC Formula 4 Championship and the 2015 McLaren Autosport BRDC Award.

 Palmer is a supporter of Ipswich Town F.C. and Crystal Palace F.C.